 A Keloid is an excessive production of scar tissue that can result from surgery, burns, vaccinations, acne, or even body piercings and spreads beyond the limits of the original injury.

 The Keloid is formed when collagen overgrows and produces a lump that is much larger than the wound itself.
 These exaggerated scars are shiny and reddish in colour, feel firm and rubbery to the touch, and can be painful and cause discomfort due to itchiness.
 Here are Euromed, there are several options available that will help to reduce the appearance of Keloids:

 - Cryosurgery – When Keloids are detected early, they can be frozen to diminish their growth

-- Intralesional Injections – A course of steroid injections alone or in combination with other suwill help prevent cells from producing collagen, which will in turn weaken the scar and reduce its size, itchiness and tenderness
+- Intralesional Injections – A course of steroid injections alone or in combination with other will help prevent cells from producing collagen, which will, in turn, weaken the scar and reduce its size, itchiness and tenderness

 - Lasers – The Keloid is precisely targeted with a laser, which results in a diminished appearance of the tissue with a greater match in skin tone

-If you are affected by any of the skin conditions listed above and feel that you need some guidance on what your best treatment options are, then contact Euromed today.
-Dr Irena is here to offer her expert advice, and to lead you on your journey to self-confidence and beautiful skin.
+If you are affected by any of the skin conditions listed above and feel that you need some guidance on what the best treatment options are, then contact Euromed today.
+Dr. Irena is here to offer her expert advice, and to lead you on your journey to self-confidence and beautiful skin.